kohkimakimoto/gluafs/README.md

 ### `fs.getcwd()`

-Returns a current working directory.
+Returns the current working directory.
 If this function fails, it returns `nil`, plus a string describing

 ### `fs.chdir(path)`

+Changes the current working directory.
+If this function fails, it returns `nil`, plus a string describing

 ### `fs.file()`